telerik/blazor-docs/components/grid/editing/validation.md

 # Grid Validation

-The Telerik UI for Blazor Grid supports built-in validation That is enabled by default.
-The Grid passes down an `EditContext` as a cascading value to the editable cells in the component.
-If any validation messages are present the Grid will render them as [Validation Tooltips]({%slug validation-tools-tooltip%}) on hover of the specific editor.
+The Telerik UI for Blazor Grid supports built-in validation that is enabled by default.
+The Grid passes an `EditContext` as a cascading value to the editable cells.
+If any validation messages are present, the Grid will render them as [Validation Tooltips]({%slug validation-tools-tooltip%}) on hover of the specific editor.

 #### In this article: